 $20: 250MB used within 30 days

 $40: 600MB used within 30 days

 Given these prices, puny bandwidth allocations and the $150 cost of the required Novatel Wireless MC760 dongle, this'll really only be an option for occasional users and people who really, definitely can't dive into a long data contract.
 Really though, how many people with contract-precluding credit ratings have any interest in mobile broadband?
 I'd say this one's only going to be appealing for travelers, recent arrivals with no credit history, or people without a clear idea of where they're going to be living in the next few months.

 But I suppose those are the target demographics anyway.
 For perspective, the most affordable on-contract plans from AT&T and Sprint aren't any cheaper than Broadband2Go's highest price tier, though they're generally much more generous with bandwidth and subject to bundling discounts for preexisting phone customers.
 Available

-Correction: later this month, at Best Buy and online.
+from today Correction: later this month, at Best Buy and online.
 [BGR]